-Giving back and involvement in the community are part of Ms. Foley’s fabric.
-She is a volunteer with the Support Center for Child Advocates and has continually maintained active cases for over 10 years.
-As a result of her hard work, Ms. Foley has been enrolled in the First Judicial District of Pennsylvania Pro Bono Roll of Honor as an attorney whose pro bono work has been recognized by the judiciary as exemplary.
+Giving back and involvement in the community are also part of Ms. Foley’s fabric.
+She is a volunteer with the Support Center for Child Advocates, with whom she has continually maintained active cases for more than fifteen years.
+Recently, she was honored by the Support Center as a 2017 Distinguished Advocate for her pro bono efforts on behalf of abused and neglected children.
+Recognizing Ms. Foley’s exemplary pro bono work, the Judges of the First Judicial District of Pennsylvania have included Mr. Foley in their Pro Bono Roll of Honor.
 Beyond the legal community, she serves on the pastoral council of her church, and has served and remains active with the Advisory Board of the Sisters of Saint Joseph Welcome Center focusing on the needs of the immigrant community in Philadelphia’s Kensington section.

 - Birth Injuries

 - Medical Malpractice

 - Philadelphia Bar Association

 - Philadelphia Trial Lawyers Association

 - Pennsylvania Association of Justice

 - Montgomery County Bar Association

 - American Bar Association